 As such, you should never take an “I’ll deal with it after” approach when it comes to contacting lawmakers — this can get you into trouble!
-As the map below indicates, 17 states require that a person register as a lobbyist prior to making lobbying contacts in that state.
-That means you need to complete the necessary paperwork or complete any mandatory training before you send that email about an executive order or legislation important to your organization.
+As the map below indicates, 18 states require that a person register as a lobbyist prior to making lobbying contacts in that state.
+That means you need to complete the necessary paperwork and possibly complete any mandatory training before you send that email about an executive order or legislation important to your organization.

-The remaining states have varying rules on what triggers registration, so it’s important to do your homework before you make contacts — rules can be quite different from state to state.
-In these states, there is a threshold to be considered before one qualifies as a lobbyist (e.g., time spent, expenditures, or a combination thereof).
+The remaining states have varying rules on what triggers registration, but you generally don’t need to register prior to making contacts.
+However, it’s important to do your homework before you make contacts — rules can be detailed and confusing.
+In many of these states, there is a threshold to be considered before one qualifies as a lobbyist (e.g., time spent, expenditures, or a combination thereof).